cometchat-pro-tutorials/clubhouse/README.md

-# How to build an Clubhouse Clone with React Native
+# How to build an audioroom app with React Native

 Read the full tutorial here: [**>> How to build an Clubhouse Clone with React Native**](https://www.cometchat.com/tutorials/#)